Alexander-Miller0/RIDA/README.md

 # Random Inverse Depolarizing Approximation (RIDA)

-Universally applicable, low overhead quantum error mitigation for gate and measurement error

- # Research Paper

- We present the theory and results behind RIDA in our paper, *Universal Quantum Error Mitigation via the Random Inverse Depolarizing Approximation*.
+Universally applicable, low overhead quantum error mitigation for gate and measurement error.
+We present the theory and results behind RIDA in our paper the accompanying paper: *Universal Quantum Error Mitigation via the Random Inverse Depolarizing Approximation*.

  # Instructions